fusecodecamp2019/IntroToReact/readme.md

 ## 20. Set the initial state to nothing selected.
 1. In the root component set the properties we have in state to the value of undefined.
 2. Verify that all original functionality is restored.
-We are no longer "lights out" with the application.
+We are no longer "lights out" with the application when ripping out the previous Javascript logic and JQuery dependency.

 ## CONGRATULATIONS!
 You have have fully converted the webpage completely over to React.
 The HTML for the page is a single `<div></div>` tag and React is rendering only what is needed onto the page based on user actions.